api-platform/schema-generator/README.md

 # Generate interfaces and use Doctrine's Resolve Target Entity feature
 useInterface:         false

+# Use PSR-5's @type annotation instead of @var in the PHPDoc.
+useType:              false

 # Use Doctrine's ArrayCollection instead of standard arrays
 useDoctrineCollection:  true